LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`--description`**: Provides a human-readable description of the security group’s purpose.
 Here, we describe it as "security group for development environment" to indicate the group will be used for development purposes.

 Once executed, this command will create the security group and return the **GroupId**, which is a unique identifier for the newly created security group.
-Copy this **GroupId** because it will be used in future commands when modifying or referencing the security group.
+Keep this **GroupId** because we will use it for future commands when creating our EC2 instance and etc.

 ![Create Security Group](http://127.0.0.1/assets/lab2-1.png)

-The screenshot shows the output of the command, displaying the **GroupId** for the newly created security group.

 ### 2. Authorize Inbound Traffic for SSH

 Now that the security group is created, we need to add a rule to allow inbound SSH traffic.
-This is necessary to enable secure access to our EC2 instances using the SSH protocol on port 22.
+This step enables secure access to our EC2 instances using the SSH protocol on port 22.

 The following command authorizes inbound traffic for SSH: